 The Art of Conversation includes sections on the myths and the signs of suicide, spotting the signs and helping, and advice on starting difficult conversations.
 It aims to help the reader to be a good listener, details training courses and includes other available resources that are in place across Scotland and the rest of the UK.

-National Guide on Suicide Prevention in Rural Areas
+National Guide on Suicide Prevention in Rural Areas (external link)

 This is a two-part evidence-informed guide that aims to assist local areas to plan suicide prevention interventions in rural areas.
 The planning tool needs to be used in conjunction with the reference document, which sets out the evidence-based approach and case study examples.

-Supporting people bereaved by suicide: a good practice guide for organisations that respond to suicide
+Supporting people bereaved by suicide: a good practice guide for organisations that respond to suicide (external link)